-- 1. You retain the right to live in your house for as long as you live. - 2.
+- 1. You retain the right to live in your house for life. - 2.
 May preserve a step-up in cost basis upon the Grantor's demise. - 3.
-May qualify Senior Citizens, Veteran's and/or STAR real estate tax exemptions (if the Trust contains certain provisions). - 4.
-Maintain eligibility for the \$250,000 exclusion of capital gains (\$500,000 for a married couple). - 5.
+May qualify for Senior Citizens, Veteran's and/or STAR real estate tax exemptions (if the Trust contains certain provisions).

+- 4. Maintains eligibility for the \$250,000 exclusion of capital gains (\$500,000 for a married couple). - 5.
 Retention of a limited power of appointment to change certain beneficiaries.